Return to the search form Return to your search results

 The course fee includes a one-week, on-site cultural immersion and orientation program that covers cultural adaptation, academic expectations, and health and safety issues.
 The orientation also provides a good introduction to the Tuscany region and the Italian language.

-The Wells College program fee includes more excursions, cultural events, and social activities.
+The Wells in Florence program fee includes more excursions, cultural events, and social activities.
 Past programming throughout the semester have included:

-For more information on cultural activities visit Wells College's website.
+For more information on cultural activities visit Wells in Florence program website.

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.